Nokia Launches Nokia 6, Its First Android Smartphone

 “The decision by HMD to launch its first Android smartphone into China is a reflection of the desire to meet the real world needs of consumers in different markets around the world,” Nokia’s parent company, HMD Global, said in a statement quoted by Engadget.
 “With over 552 million smartphone users in China in 2016, a figure that is predicted to grow to more than 593 million users by 2017, it is a strategically important market where premium design and quality is highly valued by consumers.”

 Microsoft had previously been partnered with Nokia to sell smartphones with the Nokia branding but eventually opted out of the deal.
-That is when HMD Global, which is also based in Finland, stepped in and signed a licensing deal to to sell Nokia phones.
+That is when HMD Global, which is also based in Finland, stepped in and signed a licensing deal to sell Nokia phones.

 Nokia 6 unveiled in China with 5.5-inch FHD display, 4GB RAM, 64GB storage, and Nougat for what amounts to $245https://t.co/nEOpOSCrRC pic.twitter.com/kcLeErUU5U